jasonjac2/OneMoreWiki/Extra-Commands.md

 > ![Search and Move](images/SearchAndMove.png)

 ## Sort
 Sorts pages, sections, or notebooks.
+Pages are sorted within the current section only, not recursively throughout the notebook.
+Sections are sorted throughout the current notebook recursively.

 > ![Sort](images/SortDialog.png)